hashicorp/nomad/website/source/intro/index.html.markdown

 page_title: "Introduction"
 sidebar_current: "what"
 description: |-
   Welcome to the intro guide to Nomad!
 This guide is the best place to start with Nomad.
-We cover what Nomad is, what problems it can solve, how it compares to existing software, and contains a quick start for using Nomad.
+We cover what Nomad is, what problems it can solve, how it compares to existing software, and a quick start for using Nomad.
 ---

 # Introduction to Nomad